qiaoxibj/tool.accelerate.core/README.md

 This project demonstrate a "hello world" web site with Spring technology and run on IBM WebSphere Liberty Server Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

-Inside the application project there is a application.springboot.web package containing two classes:
+Inside the application project containing two classes:
-* Application</code>: The entry point for the SpringBoot application.
+* application.springboot.Application</code>: The entry point for the SpringBoot application.
-* LibertyHelloController</code>: A Spring MVC endpoint which you can access at /springbootweb.
+* application.springboot.web.LibertyHelloController</code>: A Spring MVC endpoint which you can access at /springbootweb.

 Inside the wlpcfg project there is the <code>it.springboot.web.HelloControllerTest</code> that will test the Spring MVC endpoint to ensure it is working.
 For the complete feature documentation, see the <a href="http://spring.io/guides/gs/serving-web-content">Serving Web Content with Spring MVC</a>